 Now that you’ve got a list of unique sights to explore in Japan locked and loaded, you’re ready for your next adventure!
 Amidst the excitement of Japan being reopened, don’t forget to bring along your YouTrip card to make full use of our wholesale exchange rates, especially with the Japanese Yen hitting an all-time low!

-If you don’t have a YouTrip card yet, sign up and now and be sure to check out our YouTrip Perks page for exclusive offers and promotions too!
+If you don’t have a YouTrip card yet, sign up now with <YTBLOG5> to get FREE S$5 in your account and be sure to check out our YouTrip Perks page for exclusive offers and promotions too!
 For more great tips and articles like this, join our Telegram(@YouTripSG) and subscribe to our free weekly newsletter here or down below!

 And while you’re at it, why not join the conversation with thousands of #YouTroopers in our very own Community Telegram Group @YouTripSquad?
 Get tips and tricks to everything YouTrip including exclusive invites to exciting events and experiences, & be part of the #YouTripSquad! 💜